kamilburda/batcher/docs/sections/Customization/Actions.md

 To export the image in another file format, use the "Export Images" menu.

 Options:
 * *Output folder*: Folder to save images to.
+By default, existing XCF images are saved to their original locations (the `Use original location (override)` option).
+You may instead specify a folder where all images will be saved, including new and non-XCF images.
-* *Save existing XCF image to its original location (ignore "Output folder")*: If checked, existing XCF images will be saved to their respective folders.
-If an existing image was renamed via the `Rename` action, it will be saved to the same folder under the new name.
-If unchecked, all images are saved to *Output folder*.
+* *Output folder for new and imported images*: Folder where new images or non-XCF images are saved as XCF images.

 ### Scale